B1.6 Round decimal numbers to the nearest tenth, hundredth, or whole number, as applicable, in various contexts.

 Examples of scenarios on the cards

-*The student does all the calculations with a calculator.
-All the mathematical expressions to find the solutions are given, thus emphasizing the concept of rounding.
+Note: The students can do all the calculations with a calculator.
+All the mathematical expressions to find the solutions are given, thus putting the emphasis on the rounding.

 Which of the choices is the correct rounding?